 The Copilot Hangover is acceleration without alignment.
 Building the wrong thing, just faster than ever.

-Here's what happens in practice: A product owner writes a requirement.
-A developer interprets it.
-A stakeholder had a third meaning in mind.
-No one catches this misalignment until code is written, deployed, and failing to deliver value.
-At that point, fixing the requirement error costs 29 times more than if it had been caught during planning.
-The 2024 Stack Overflow Developer Survey found that developers spend more time understanding requirements and debugging misaligned code than writing new features, yet AI tools remain focused almost exclusively on the code generation step.
+I watched this happen at three different client engagements last year.
+A product owner writes a requirement.
+The developer reads it and pictures something different.
+The stakeholder who requested the feature had a third meaning in mind entirely.
+Nobody catches the disconnect until code is written, deployed, and failing to deliver value.
+At that point (and this still surprises people), fixing the requirement error costs 29x more than catching it during planning.
+The 2024 Stack Overflow Developer Survey confirmed something I've felt in my gut for years: developers spend more time understanding requirements and debugging misaligned code than writing new features.
+And yet AI tools remain focused almost exclusively on code generation.
+That mismatch frustrates me more than I can tell you.

-That is not a marginal risk.
-It is the accumulated weight of every sprint that went sideways because assumptions were not validated.
-Every feature that shipped and did not solve what it was supposed to.
-Every project where the team delivered the specification perfectly, but the specification was wrong.
-This is the invisible problem hiding in plain sight across the industry.
+80% rarely or never used.
+That's not marginal risk.
+It's the accumulated weight of every sprint that went sideways because assumptions weren't validated, every feature that shipped without solving the actual problem, every project where the team delivered the specification perfectly but the specification was wrong.
+The invisible problem, hiding in plain sight across the industry.

 What is the difference between draft-first and decision-first AI?

 The difference is profound.
-With draft-first, you get speed masquerading as completeness.
-With decision-first, you get clarity.
-And clarity is what actually determines whether a project succeeds.
+Draft-first gives you speed masquerading as completeness.
+Decision-first gives you clarity.
+And clarity (not velocity) is what actually determines whether a project succeeds.

 What is pre-code governance and why does it matter?

-Pre-code governance doesn't slow delivery.
+Here's the counterintuitive part: pre-code governance doesn't slow delivery.
 It accelerates it.
-Because the moment you get clarity on what you're building and why, you stop building wrong things.
-You eliminate 40 to 50 percent of the rework that would have happened downstream.
-You deliver features that actually ship, because they're solving the actual problem.
-As we explored in compressing six weeks of requirements into one day, the time saved downstream far exceeds the time invested upfront.
+The moment you get clarity on what you're building and why, you stop pouring effort into the wrong things.
+You eliminate roughly 40 to 50 percent of downstream rework.
+Features actually ship because they solve the actual problem.
+We explored the mechanics of this when looking at compressing six weeks of requirements into one day: the time saved downstream dwarfs the upfront investment.

 A pre-code governance session typically takes one working day.
-The team addresses four critical questions before any code is written:
+Four critical questions get addressed before any code is written:

 Who exactly are the users, and what workflow are we fitting into?
 Not a persona document.
-A concrete description of the person who will use this feature, what they are doing before and after, and what outcome they need.
+A concrete description of the person who'll use this feature: what they're doing before and after, and what outcome they need.

 What are the hard technical constraints?
 Latency targets, integration points, data volume limits, security boundaries.
-These constraints shape the architecture.
-Discovering them after coding begins is how teams end up rebuilding from scratch.
+These shape the architecture.
+Discovering them after coding begins?
+That's how teams end up rebuilding from scratch.

 What are we explicitly NOT building in this release?
-Scope is defined as much by what you exclude as by what you include.
-Making these exclusions explicit prevents scope creep and the "while we're at it" additions that derail timelines.
+Scope is defined as much by what you exclude as what you include.
+Making exclusions explicit prevents scope creep and those "while we're at it" additions that derail timelines.

 What trade-offs are we making, and who approved them?
 Every project involves trade-offs between speed, quality, cost, and scope.
-When those trade-offs are implicit, they become surprises.
-When they are explicit and signed off, they become decisions.
-The Standish Group CHAOS Report consistently finds that projects with clear requirements and stakeholder involvement have three times the success rate of those without.
+Implicit trade-offs become surprises.
+Explicit, signed-off trade-offs become decisions.
+Projects with clear requirements and stakeholder involvement have three times the success rate of those without, per the Standish Group CHAOS Report.

 So my architect Alexei Goldman and I sat down with each stakeholder and said, "Let's not start with how you want it done.
 Let's start with what's bugging you."
 We made them step back from tech talk and just tell us their pain points, their ideal outcomes, and where they were willing to compromise.